Platform Overview

 As shown in RTL87x2G Software Architecture, software architecture consists of several major components:

-Platform: Includes OTA, flash, FTL, etc.
+Platform: Includes OTA, Flash, etc.

-IO Drivers: Provide application layer access to the interface of RTL87x2G peripherals.
+Peripheral driver: Provides application layer access to the interface of RTL87x2G peripherals.

 OSIF: Abstraction layer for real-time operating systems.